 Supporting Grieving Students with Take Home Grief Bags

-This year I wanted to help close the gap between home and school when providing grief resources.
-Over the last two years at my new school, I have taught classroom lessons on coping and resiliency, facilitated grief small groups, partnered with our local university (University of Tennessee-Knoxville) to match students with grief mentors, and referred students to a grief camp.
+This year, I wanted to help close the gap between home and school by providing grief resources.
+Over the last two years at my new school, I have taught classroom lessons on coping and resiliency, facilitated grief small groups, partnered with our local university (the University of Tennessee-Knoxville) to match students with grief mentors, and referred students to a grief camp.

-However, I felt like there was still a gap in helping our students.
-I needed to help them transfer these skills to their homes and educate parents.
-I also wanted to provide families the knowledge and resources that I have in my office, but in a way that was accessible to them.
+However, I felt there was still a gap in helping our students.
+I needed to help them transfer these coping skills to their homes and educate their parents.
+I also wanted to provide families with the knowledge and resources that I have in my office, but in a way that was accessible to them.

-So, I came up with to go grief bags.
+So, I came up with Grief Bags To-Go.

 These bags are easy for kids to carry home or for guardians to "grab and go."

-Thanks to a wonderful local church donation we were able to make 12 "grief bags."
-The idea is that families could check out resources just like they would check out a library book for use at home.
+Thanks to a wonderful local church donation, we were able to make 12 "grief bags."
+The idea is that families could check out resources in these bags just like they would a library book for use at home.

 Who gets these bags?